Anaheim Man Arrested in Connection With Fatal Stabbings of 2 Homeless Men

 Magallanes was also linked to the stabbing death of Onosai Tavita, who was found along South Euclid Street on Oct.
 27.

+Both victims were apparently asleep when they were attacked, Sgt.
+Daron Wyatt told KTLA.
+Both crimes occurred near where Magallanes lived.

-Police believe he is responsible for two other homicides, based on forensic evidence, but did not release any details on the ongoing investigations.
+Police linked Magallanes to the crimes based on forensic evidence, but did not release any details on the ongoing investigations.

 Detectives are in communication with other local law enforcement agencies to determine if he was involved in any other unsolved cases, police said.

-Note: Correction: A previous version of this article incorrectly said police believed the suspect is involved in other crimes.
-This post has been updated.